 - Entrance Fees to all sites

-- AACI Staff Escort
+- AACI Escort

-- Expenses of a personal nature
+- All items of personal nature

 - Medical Insurance

 - All items not listed above as included